Lele/node-pseudo-rbac/README.md

 # README
 We started to build this library because our team needed a permission library that could evaluate the permissions of a user based on his/her role in the application and with respect to the resource taken into consideration.

-For example let's consider we should build a ticketing system in an application with these requirements:
+For example let's consider we have to build a ticketing system with these requirements:
   - user has one or more Roles among: Owner, Member, Customer
   - every ticket has an author, an assignee and 0 or more watchers
   - ticket can be assigned to one user

-We can immediately see that every user has a Role in the application (Owner, Member or Customer) and one or more roles with respect to the ticket; we want to define permissions based on all.
+We can immediately see that every user has a Role in the application (Owner, Member or Customer) and one or more roles with respect to the ticket; we want to define permissions based on all of them.
 For example, let's think about *read*, *assign* and *comment* permissions.
-For example, we can state that:
+For example, we could state that:

 #### read
   - the Owner can read `ANY` ticket